Laura Curran: Marijuana legalization

 In opposition to rising public opinion of her electorate and popular sentiment within the New York State Legislature, controlled by the Democratic Party in all three chambers at the time, Curran took a hardline stance against the legalization of recreational marijuana and announced that she intended to have Nassau County opt-out of the clause which would legalize marijuana that was included in an early version of the 2019 New York State Budget.

 Bail reform

 Following a measure that eliminated cash bail passed by the New York State Legislature as part of the 2019 budget and was hailed as a landmark progressive legislation by supporters, Curran vigorously spoke out against the legislation to numerous media outlets, appeared on Fox News to oppose bail reform, and continued on efforts to form a coalition against the legislation.

 Personal life

-Curran lives in Baldwin, Nassau County, New York, in the town of Hempstead.
+Curran lives in Baldwin, a hamlet in the town of Hempstead, New York.
 She is married and has three daughters.